You are currently viewing Acrylic vs Oil Paint – 9 Important Differences

 What Is So Special About Acrylic Paint?

-So, acrylic paint has been a big hit with artists since the 1940s.
 It’s water-based, which means it’s super versatile.
 The paint itself is like colored particles mixed into the acrylic polymer emulsion.
-The coolest part?
-Acrylics can act like watercolors or oil paints – they’re like the chameleons of the art world.
+Depending on the thickness of paint, acrylics can act like watercolors or oil paints.

-Now, here’s a neat little fact you might not know: acrylics change when the temperature changes.
+Acrylics change when the temperature changes.
 When they dry, they go through this thing called ‘glass transition.’
-It’s basically the point where the paint goes from being liquid to solid.
-And once they’re dry, they become this water-resistant and flexible layer, which is awesome because you can use them on all kinds of surfaces, like canvas and wood.
-Pretty cool, right?
+It’s the point where the paint goes from being liquid to solid.
+And once they’re dry, they become this water-resistant and flexible layer, so you can use them on all kinds of surfaces, like canvas and wood.

 Pros and Cons of Acrylics